 Collection: Scorched Earth

-In 2019 our founder Simon Butler visited refugee camps in Iraqi Kurdistan with one of the organisation’s charity partners The Lotus Flower, which provides support to women and children displaced by war.
-The region has faced the deliberate destruction of hundreds of thousands of acres of crops, amounting to tens of millions of US Dollars in lost revenue and threatening food security.
-These destructive fires have been attributed to organised militia groups who are using them as an intimidation tactic – most likely ISIS.
-Simon collected ash from the burnt crop fields and brought it back to London to produce paint to be given to artists to use to create original artworks.
+In 2019, our founder Simon Butler visited refugee camps in Iraqi Kurdistan with one of our charity partners, The Lotus Flower, which provides support to women and children displaced by war.
+The region has faced deliberate destruction of hundreds of thousands of acres of crops following devastating fires.
+This has threatened food security, and amounted to tens of thousands of US dollars lost within the community.
+These fires have been attributed to organised militia groups who are using them as an intimidation tactic, most likely ISIS.

+Other artists who provided original works with the ash-based paint included Conor Harrington, Jason Martin, Jules de Balincourt, Nathalie du Pasquier, Rachel Whiteread, Raqib Shaw, Richard Long, Walid Siti and Yahon Chang.
 The exhibition also included a selection of charcoal drawings on paper made by children living in an Iraqi refugee camp during art workshops hosted by Migrate Art.

-Other artists who have included original works for auction are: Conor Harrington, Jason Martin, Jules de Balincourt, Nathalie du Pasquier, Rachel Whiteread, Raqib Shaw, Richard Long, Walid Siti and Yahon Chang.
-Also as a part of the initiative, Shepard Fairey designed two limited-edition screen prints using ink pigmented with the ash.

 Collecting ash, making paint